maskedmage77/Maskelyne-Component-Library/README.md

-# Maskelyne Design System
+# Maskelyne Component Library

-The Maskelyne Design System is a collection of React Components designed to be performant, accessible, and beautiful.
-The Maskelyne Design System was created by Jacob Hines.
+The Maskelyne Component Library is a collection of React Components designed to be performant, accessible, and beautiful.
+The Maskelyne Component Library was created by Jacob Hines.